rodstaff/dateFilter/README.md

 # dateFilter
-A simple angular1 example with directives in <div> part of html, as an example.
+A simple angular1 example with directives in 'div' part of html, as an example.